Company town: Japan

 Some company towns are named after their influential companies, such as Hitachi, Ibaraki (日立市) former name Sukegawa (助川), and Toyota, Aichi (豊田市) former name Koromo (挙母).
 Hitachi, Ibaraki where the "castle" company is the electric machine manufacturer Hitachi; Toyota, Aichi where the "castle" company is the automobile manufacturer Toyota.
-Hitachi City changed its name from Sukegawa City and named the area of the town where Hitachi's mother factory in 1 September 1939.
-Toyota City changed its name from Koromo City and named the area of the town where Toyota's headquarters is situated "Toyota-machi" (トヨタ町, note that katakana is used here to reflect the company name) in 1 January 1959.
+Hitachi City changed its name from Sukegawa City and named the area of the town where Hitachi's mother factory on 1 September 1939.
+Toyota City changed its name from Koromo City and named the area of the town where Toyota's headquarters is situated "Toyota-machi" (トヨタ町, note that katakana is used here to reflect the company name) on 1 January 1959.

 Mexico

 During the Porfiriato, American-owned mining towns that settled mostly uninhabited areas included Cananea, El Boleo, Nacozari, Navojoa, Copala, Concordia, Santa Eulalia, Santa Rosalía de Camargo, Batopilas, and Esperanzas.
 Americans and Mexicans were segregated, with the 1906 Cananea strike precipitating the Mexican Revolution.